AmpliconSuite/CycleViz/README.md

 ## CycleViz

 ### Installation
-Visualize outputs of AmpliconReconstructor in Circos-style images.
-Currently only supports hg19, but will add hg38 soon.
+Visualize outputs of [AmpliconArchitect](https://github.com/virajbdeshpande/AmpliconArchitect/) [AmpliconReconstructor](https://github.com/jluebeck/AmpliconReconstructor) in Circos-style images.
+Supports hg19 and hg38.
 Requires python2 and matplotlib version 2.0.0 or higher and intervaltree python module.

 To check your matplotlib version in python, type